CSCfi/rahti-user-guide/docs/tutorials/advanced_tutorial.md

 # Using OpenShift extensions

-In this example we'll explore creating the `serveapp` using OpenShifts extensions `DeploymentConfig`, `ImageStream` and `BuildConfig`.
-Roughly speaking, their role in the process is this:
+In this example we'll explore OpenShift's extensions `DeploymentConfig`, `ImageStream` and `BuildConfig` by creating the `serveapp` using them.
+Their role in the process is as follows:

 * BuildConfig objects build container images based on source files
 * ImageStream objects that emit signals when they see that a new image is uploaded into it by, e.g., BuildConfig